gaperton/Type-R/docs/chapters/record.md

 ### `attrDef` : defaultValue

-When value of other type than function is used as `attrDef` it's treated as attribute's default value.
+Any non-function value used as attribute definition is treated as an attribute's default value.
 Attribute's type is being inferred from the value.

+Type cannot be properly inferred from the `null` values and functions.
-Use the general form of attribute definition for attributes of `Function` type: `type( Function ).value( theFunction )`.
+Use the general form of attribute definition in such cases: `type( Function ).value( theFunction )`, `type( Boolean ).value( null )`.

 ```javascript
 @define class GridColumn extends Record {